 There are some steps that you can try to free up space in Windows Phone as mentioned in the article.
 Though these are valid steps to free up available space, it didn’t work for me.
 This made me wonder if the problem was with WhatsApp.

-One of the problem with Windows phone is that the Apps are hardly updated.
+One of the problems with Windows phone is that the Apps are hardly updated.
 Compared to Android and IOS, Windows Phone is less popular with App developers.
 This is mainly because Microsoft is not sure if they want to continue support for Windows Phone software and instead concentrate on manufacturing phone hardware.

 Assuming the problem is with the installed Apps, I assumed the problem was with WhatsApp.
 So, WhatsApp was uninstalled.
 After removing WhatsApp, I turned off and turned on the phone.
 On checking Storage sense, the phone memory now has 3.06 GB of free storage space.